Ahtesham18112011/RTL_workshop/Day_2/README.md

   - **Simpler Netlist**: A flattened design results in a single module, which can simplify certain downstream processes, such as logic equivalence checking or some forms of place-and-route.
   - **Better Performance**: Cross-module optimizations can improve timing or reduce area compared to hierarchical synthesis.
 - **Disadvantages**:
   - **Longer Runtime**: Flattening can significantly increase synthesis time for large designs, as the entire design is processed as a single unit.
-For example, a Reddit user noted that flattening a RISC-V core resulted in 1.6 million instances, making place-and-route difficult.
   - **Loss of Hierarchy**: The flattened netlist loses the original module structure, which can make debugging, timing analysis, and area/power reporting more challenging, as it’s harder to trace back to the RTL.
   - **Increased Complexity**: For very large designs, a flattened netlist can become unwieldy, increasing memory usage and complicating physical implementation.